hikaya-io/activity/README.md

 * where you work?
 * how do my outputs align with my overall project goal?

-Activity functionality http://www.github.com/hikaya-io/Activity-CE is intended to allow importing and exporting of project specific data from 3rd party data sources or excel files.

 ## Configuration
 Copy the activity/settings/local-sample.py to local.py and modify for your environment.